danielefongo/microscope/readme.md

   text = "my_file",
 })

--- to stop before completion
+-- To stop before completion
 cat_scope:stop()
 ```

-This module can be useful, for example, on [preview function](#preview-function): you can write the lines obtained directly in the preview window.
+This module can be particularly useful when working with the [preview function](#preview-function).
+You can use it to directly write the obtained lines into the preview window, providing a convenient way to display and interact with the data retrieved by the lens.

 ### Display

-This module assists you in building a layout.
-The functions to create a display are as follows:
+This module provides assistance in building layouts.
+The functions available for creating displays are as follows:

 - `input(size)`: defines the input display.
-Default size is 1.
+The default size is 1.
 - `results(size)`: defines the results display.
-Default size is nil.
+The default size is nil.
 - `preview(size)`: defines the preview display.
-Default size is nil.
+The default size is nil.
 - `space(size)`: defines a fake display to create spacing between and around displays.
 The default size is nil.
 - `vertical(displays, size)`: represents a vertical display.
 The first parameter is a list of displays, and the second one is the size.
 - `horizontal(displays, size)`: represents a horizontal display.
 The first parameter is a list of displays, and the second one is the size.

-The size can be specified as follows:
+The size can be specified in the following ways:

 - An integer: represents the number of rows or columns.
-- A percentage string (e.g. "40%"): represents the percentage of rows or columns.
+- A percentage string (e.g., "40%"): represents the percentage of rows or columns.
 - `nil`: indicates that the component will expand to occupy as much space as possible.

-To construct the layout, you can invoke the `build` function of the display instance by passing a size (e.g. finder size).
+To construct the layout, you can use the `build` function of the display instance by passing a size (e.g., finder size).

 Example: